Connecting leaders in policy, finance and innovation to drive the UK’s net zero transition

 Reviewing the UK’s progress in reaching net zero and opportunities presented by the UK’s 10-Point Plan.

-The Forum will review London and the UK’s progress in reaching net zero, the successes and opportunities presented by the UK’s 10-Point Plan.
+The Forum will reviewed London and the UK’s progress in reaching net zero, the successes and opportunities presented by the UK’s 10-Point Plan.

 Plenary sessions: Keynote presentations, fireside chats and high-level panel debates focusing on the UK’s net zero strategy.
 Speakers will discuss how the UK could lead the global green economy, what must be achieved in the short term, and why public-private partnerships driven by business innovation will be crucial to achieve the government’s Ten Point Plan for a Green Industrial Revolution.